kenyon/puppet-bind/README.md

 ### Authoritative only

+Note that support for authoritative servers is incomplete in this module.

 When creating a new zone with BIND, the zone file must have a `$TTL`, a SOA record, an NS record, and an address record for that host used in the NS record.
 All of these have defaults (see the `zone_default_*` parameters of [`init.pp`](manifests/init.pp) and the [initial zone